GT Advanced shareholders see value in stock despite bankruptcy

-Oct 23 Shareholders of GT Advanced Technologies are lobbying regulators to form a committee to vouch for their interests in the sapphire maker's bankruptcy, believing their shares may still have value.
+Shareholders of GT Advanced Technologies GTATQ.PK are lobbying regulators to form a committee to vouch for their interests in the sapphire maker's bankruptcy, believing their shares may still have value.

-GT Advanced, which supplied sapphire to Apple Inc, filed for Chapter 11 protection this month under mysterious circumstances, sending shares plummeting.
+GT Advanced, which supplied sapphire to Apple Inc (AAPL.O), filed for Chapter 11 protection this month under mysterious circumstances, sending shares plummeting.

 The case boggled the minds of market analysts when GT refused to explain why it had imploded, citing confidentiality clauses in its Apple contracts.